ssafari/ai_engineering_projects/README.md

 parameters no longer change significantly, and the MSE is minimized.

 ## Methods and Techniques used to achieve building the final model:
-For large dataset the common approche is to start by understanding and preparing data, In other words making data clean and suitable for ML algorithm to use.
+For large dataset the common approche is to start by understanding and preparing data, such as the type of features, their correlation, and the target variable, for performing feature selection.
+In other words making data clean and suitable for ML algorithm to use it.

 - Data analysis
   - Understanding predicted values and independent values